-The Evergreen State encompasses much of the personality and geography for which the Pacific Northwest is famed — plus a vibrant nonprofit sector serving its 4.2 million residents.
+The Beaver State encompasses much of the personality and geography for which the Pacific Northwest is famed — plus a vibrant nonprofit sector serving its 4.2 million residents.
 With concentrations in the cities of Portland, Eugene, Salem, Gresham and Hillsboro, nonprofits in Oregon have many corporate donors to pitch when seeking to amplify program impact.

 Some of those top corporate donors in Oregon are:

 - Trader Joe’s

 Utah lays claim to over 8,000 charities and 4,300 registered 501(c)(3) organizations, an impressive number for its 3.1 million residents.
 Over half of all nonprofits are located in the state capital, Salt Lake City.
 What’s more, nearly half (43.8) percent of Utah residents frequently volunteer, placing Utah as number one in the country for citizen volunteer hours.